microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Solutions/05-online-migration.md

 * psql -h pgtarget.postgres.database.azure.com -U contosoapp@pgtarget -d wth2 < dump_wth.sql

-Verify count of tables and indexes created on the target database from psql
+Verify count of tables and indexes created on the target database from psql.
+26tables, 39 indices.

 *\dt+

 *\di+

 The query to disable all foreign key in DMS  (https://docs.microsoft.com/en-us/azure/dms/tutorial-postgresql-azure-postgresql-online-portal )  shows more results than needed.
 It can be simplified bu saving the output of a SQL command that just drops the constraints.
 From psql,